Find Out about GROW Model Coaching Effective Questions:

 - What if you had less time – what would that force you to try?

-- What if you had more energy or confidence – what might you try then?
+- If you had more energy or confidence – what might you try then?

 - What if you had total autonomy – what might you try then?